Chapter 1 : stick-on shadows

 Peter didn't come back for a month.
 At first I wasn't worried - sometimes he wouldn't come for a week and that was okay, because he said he had to do some things after he came back.
 But then I got worried.
 Too much time had passed that he wasnít there.
 I almost didn't know how to function without being there.
 He was like my conscience, my shadow.
 I couldn't eat.
 I couldn't sleep.
 I couldn't concentrate.
 I sat in my room and waited.
 I sat by the door where he had.
 I sat on my drawers as he had.
 I sat on his side of the bed.
 I sat at the window.
 I sat in the balcony and I watched and I waited.

 I was sad.
 I was worried.
 I was scared.
+I broke my necklace.

 Maybe Peter didn't like me anymore.
 Maybe I wasn't special.
 Maybe I stopped being special.
 I wasn't sure which one it was.
 I just knew that Peter that he hadnít come back.
 I lost my best friend.